darekrossman/contentstack-mcp/README.md

   <img src="https://logovectorseek.com/wp-content/uploads/2021/05/contentstack-logo-vector.png" />
 </p>

 # Contentstack MCP Server

 This Model Context Protocol (MCP) server integrates with Contentstack's Content Management API, enabling AI assistants like Claude to interact with your Contentstack CMS through a standardized protocol.

+> **Note:** This is an early version of Contentstack MCP Server.
+Features and APIs are subject to change.
+See the [Roadmap](#roadmap) for upcoming improvements and planned features.

 ## Features